Nissan X-Trail: Production

+Safety

 Fourth generation (T33; 2021)

 The fourth-generation X-Trail, designated under the model code T33, was unveiled on 19 April 2021 at the Auto Shanghai in China and went on sale on the same day, nearly a year after its Rogue counterpart was launched in North America in June 2020.

 The T33 X-Trail is 15 mm taller, 20 mm wider, 10 mm shorter in length while the wheelbase is unchanged from the previous generation.
 The boot capacity is measured at 560 L of storage capacity with the second row seats in place, a decrease of 5 L.

 For the e-Power model, the system combines the variable compression ratio 1.5-litre VC-Turbo three-cylinder petrol engine with the second-generation e-Power series hybrid powertrain.
 The second-generation hybrid system is said to be improved in terms of "power, smoothness, and quietness" compared to its predecessor.
-No diesel engine option will be offered for this generation.
+No diesel engine option is offered for this generation.

+Facelift (2025)

+The facelifted X-Trail was launched on 21 August 2025, the Nismo and the Rock Creek variants was added.